Racketship01/Vue-Masterclass/README.md

   - value attribute --not specifically tied to vue but as a general that exists on every input element
   - how to bind component data to template value attribute? use v-bind directives
-  - bind component data to template value attribute are only in **one direction** -- means we can only change our data and see that change in our template but not the otherwise(cannot change template and see that change reflected in data to do so use bidirectional direcitives).
+  - bind component data to template value attribute are only in **one direction** -- means we can only change our data and see that change in our template but not the otherwise(cannot change template and see that change reflected in data to do so use bidirectional directives).

   ```html
   <template>